-The 2020-21 season is closing in, and fantasy drafts have already been underway.
-Lineups is bringing you our own 2020 fantasy football rankings, alongside their 2019 production numbers and where they finished.
+You made it.
+Weekly fantasy football rankings that are free and updated real-time.
 With scoring leagues changing, you can flip through standard, half-point PPR, and full point PPR scoring.
 PPR has widely become the more popular scoring, which provides more worth to running backs, wide receivers, and tight ends.
-Within our table, you will find overall ranks, position ranks, 2020 projections, and where they fall within team depth charts.
+Within our table, you will find overall ranks, position ranks, 2020 fantasy points scored, and where they fall within team depth charts.
 We have a lot of rookies looking to make an impact this year.
 You will find news pages next to player’s names that will list breaking news or noteworthy news about them in camp.

 In the current environment, we expect a lot of changes each week.
 Players will shift depth chart positions, injuries occur, and we can often get early indications on a player’s role.
 Our news will keep tabs on that, so you don’t have to.
 If you are looking for further information on a player, clicking the name will bring you into their profile.
 Prior seasons of player stats and game logs can give an in-depth look at their production.
-With a lot still to be determined, projections and rankings can change throughout the draft season.
-Check back in as we help guide you throughout your drafts.
-Our tiered projections provide a clear guideline as to who we feel are the best at their positions, and who we are looking to draft ourselves.
-We have several additional fantasy football resources to help you with your draft.
-Make sure to check out the 2020 fantasy football Cheat Sheet Download (Excel), NFL bye week schedule, and 2020 fantasy football sleepers.